dror27/dk-shack/vol2/songs/en/Timezone Unmarked.md

 Or is she forgetful as a bird, will she ever speak? \
 Does she think of you \
 When in bed, before she sleeps \
-Or is she over and out, will she ever speak of you?
+Or is she over and out, will she ever speak, of you?

 ---
 - https://youtu.be/F5x0OYlZ9Hg?t=295